 Cāit grew up in County Kerry, Ireland.
 She joins us fresh out of graduation from the University College Dublin in June 2017.
 With no time wasted, Cāit (which is Court for us Kiwis) landed with us here at Marks+Ewen in July to start as one of our new Veterinarian Interns.
-It is full steam ahead into the new season as she kicks off her working career under Bill and his associates.
+It is full steam ahead into the new season as she kicks off her working career under Bill and his team.

 In her spare time Cāit likes running and exploring new places, being foreign to New Zealand this a good past time to have.
 She also enjoys riding so looks forward to to the possibilities here in the Waikato.
 Like many of the Irish she loves watching rugby, and outside of Ireland there probably is no better place to be a spectator, with the NZ rugby season coming into the International games, which i’m sure she will remind us of a certain Chicago.
 After that it will be late nights watching her favourite team Munster.